-6.3 Quality flags
+8.2 Quality flags

-The occurrence ratio of some important level 2 quality flags and their WVC dependency is shown in Figure 12 for the NOC and VOC case.
-The differences between these two cases are again favourable for NOC with clearly less points rejected by the KNMI QC flag that is set when the measured triplet has an anomalously large distance to the GMF cone and less points rejected by the 2DVAR spatial inconsistency flag (var_qc) which is set when a wind vector is spatially inconsistent with its neighbours.
+The occurrence ratio of some important level 2 quality flags and their WVC dependency is shown in Figure 17 for the NOC and VOC case.
+In both cases the applicable MLE normalisation and QC threshold tables are used.
+The differences between these two cases are again favourable for NOC with a smoother curve for the KNMI QC flag and GMF_distance flag and less points rejected by the 2DVAR spatial inconsistency flag (var_qc).
+The GMF_distance flag is set when the measured triplet has an anomalously large distance to the GMF cone, while the var_qc flag is set during 2DVAR ambiguity removal when a wind vector is spatially inconsistent with its neighbours.

-Figure 12 - Some level 2 quality flags as a function of WVC from one week of data
+Figure 17 - Some level 2 quality flags as a function of WVC from one week of data